Framing Routine (FI)

 The Challenge - keeping all students involved by constantly moving around room and encouraging students to remain focused

-marchell About 7 years ago
+marchell Over 7 years ago

 Student involvement and lesson presentation was good.
 Challenge: keeping students involved.